bupkes/bus-stop/README.md

 # bus-stop
 Get the times of the next few buses departing from a stop of your choice.
-Demo here: https://bupk.es/demo/bus-stop/

 Just drop this code onto somewhere that runs PHP (and has in internet connection) and you should be fine...